The Science Communication Workshops at NYU

 Our Mission: Helping Scientists Reach the General Public

-Has there ever been a more important time for scientists and physicians to learn to communicate effectively to lay audiences?
+Has there ever been a more important time for scientists to learn to communicate effectively to lay audiences?
 We don’t think so.

-To date, 1,022 scientists have participated.
+To date, 1,232 NYU scientists have participated.
 Each workshop consists of four weekly sessions of three hours each.
 There are typically ten students per workshop.
 There is no charge to students, and no university credit is given.
-In the 2020-21 academic year, NYU will offer 12 four-week workshops: eight introductory, two advanced, and two for faculty (one introductory and one advanced).
+In the 2023-24 academic year, we will offer 10 four-week workshops: seven introductory, two audio, and one advanced.

 Our Faculty